 — Crystal Castles

-band, are composed of Alice Glass and Ethan Kath.
-They cause quite a bit of ruckus
+band, were composed of Alice Glass and Ethan Kath.
+They caused quite a bit of ruckus

-with their live shows, and often make good use of strobe lights and whatever unfortunate soul is working security.
-With anything they do, the reaction is always divisive, though their fanbase cherishes them lovingly.
+with their live shows, and often made good use of strobe lights and whatever unfortunate soul is working security.
+With anything they did, the reaction is always divisive, though their fanbase cherishes them lovingly.

 They were the subject of some controversy when they were accused of violating Creative Commons licenses, by stealing artwork and samples from other artists.
 Specifically, a drum sample by Lo-Bat which featured on Insectica

 as an album cover.

 These issues were seemingly resolved when they retitled Insectica